MrRare2/pytermux/docs/intro.rst

     percentage = info['percentage']

-    print(f'Your device battery percentage is: {percentage}") In this example, we used `pytermux.Battery()` instance for getting battery information, and used `battery()` to get the info, then we take the `percentage` value from `info` then printed it, this is mostly easy to use, but some outputs may depend on your device
+    print(f'Your device battery percentage is: {percentage}") In this example, we used ``pytermux.Battery()`` instance for getting battery information, and used ``battery()`` to get the info, then we take the `percentage` value from `info` then printed it, this is mostly easy to use, but some outputs may depend on your device

-`Brightness`
+``Brightness``

-Brightness setting is useful if you want to change your devices brightness based on your  when also used with `Sensor()`, which you will see later on this guide
+Brightness setting is useful if you want to change your devices brightness based on your preferences, its also good when also used with ``Sensor()``, which you will see later on this guide

 .. code-block:: python